 A custom machined flywheel accommodates the many constraints of fitting the NetGain 11 and keeping the A/C. It allows locating the motor as close to the transmission as possible.
 I spent months researching and designing.
 The custom flywheel needs neither the 8 mounting bolts nor allowance for the boss, so an ordinary QD bushing can be used.
 This design uses a SDS series bushing (which cost $16).
 An additional advantage of this design is that you can easily adjust the flywheel runout since the flywheel does not need to be removed in order to make adjustments.
-The machining cost $1400, took three months and several corrections.
+The machining cost $1400 and took three months.

 The flywheel uses a Fidanza 229101 replaceable friction surface insert (which cost $66).
 Here is some Subaru Impreza clutch size data I collected when searching for the friction surface insert.
 Specifications are outside diameter x inside diameter in mm.

 The SDS series QD bushing has a torque capacity of 417 ft·lb.
 For comparison, the torque ratings for the 2006 Impreza base engine, the WRX engine and the STi engine are 166ft·lb, 235ft·lb, and 300ft·lb.
 The table below contains QD bushing specifications, taken from TB Wood's.
 The three 1/4-20 bolts are torqued to 108 in·lb (12.2 N·m).

 To remove the flywheel from the QD bushing, the three cap head socket screws are removed from the unthreaded holes, then driven into the adjacent threaded holes.
 The screws push against the QD bushing, spreading the two components apart.

 The housing is a single piece design.
 I had a local machine shop make it at a cost of $2000 and two months time.